 - Paid medical leave which provides employees with paid time off for their own serious illness, injury or other qualifying event.

-Just as PFML requirements, qualifications and benefits vary from state to state, each state also brands their program and its components by different names.
-For example, “family caregiver leave,” “family leave insurance,” “temporary disability insurance,” or “short-term disability” are common PFML terms you may come across.
+Also, just as paid family and medical leave requirements, qualifications and benefits vary from state to state, each state also brands their program and its components by different names.
+For example, “family caregiver leave,” “family leave insurance,” “temporary disability insurance” and “short-term disability” are common terms that are synonymous with paid family and medical leave.

 California